Nek5000/nekRS/README.md

 nekRS is hosted on GitHub and all bugs are reported and tracked through the [Issues](https://github.com/Nek5000/nekRS/issues) feature on GitHub.
 If you are having trouble installing the code or getting your model to run properly, you should first send a message to the User's Group [mailing list](https://groups.google.com/forum/#!forum/nekRS).

 ## License
-nekRS is released under the BSD 3-clause license (see the LICENSE file).
+nekRS is released under the BSD 3-clause license (see LICENSE file).
 All new contributions must be made under the BSD 3-clause license.

 ## Acknowledgment